 The sequence, much like other Intrinio API calls, identifies which news article you want to pull in.
 A sequence of 0 will pull in the most recent.
 A sequence of 1 will pull in the second most recent, and so on.

-If you find that you're hitting your limit on the Free Plan for the US Public Company Financials Feed, you can subscribe to a plan that has more access.
+If you find that you're hitting your limit on the Free Plan for the US Fundamentals and Stock Prices Data Feed, you can subscribe to a plan that has more access.
 The Individual Plan comes with 5,000 daily data points and is just $40/month.